-The lens is the most vulnerable part of your welding helmet.
-As such, you should always be mindful of how you handle it.
+The lens is the most vulnerable part of your auto darkening welding helmet.
+So you should always be mindful of how you handle it.
 Don’t drop or misuse your helmet, or you may cause damage to the lens, and it will have to be replaced.

 Nevertheless, if you look after your helmet correctly, you should be able to get a solid seven to ten years out of the lens before it needs replacing.
 However, keep in mind that the lens can only be replaced on some helmets.